-- The minimum length of the employment period is 10 working days and 50 working hours, either consecutively or over the course of several shorter periods.
-The minimum number of working hours per week is 18.
+- The minimum length of the employment period is 60 working hours, either consecutively or over the course of several shorter periods.

-- The young person’s net pay must be at least EUR 335 for 10 days and 50 working hours.
+- The young person’s net pay must be at least EUR 350 for 60 working hours.
 The sum includes holiday compensation.
 In addition to this, the employer pays normal employer’s contributions.

 - The employer makes an employment contract with the summer employee and takes care of normal employer obligations.
 Employer’s rights and obligations.

-- The City recommends that the employer bases the employee’s pay on the industry’s collective agreement and expects the employer to follow the principles of theResponsible Summer Job campaign.
+- The City of Helsinki recommends that the employer bases the employee’s pay on the industry’s collective agreement and expects the employer to follow the principles of theResponsible Summer Job campaign.

 The employer can be: